An asymptotic refinement of the Gauss-Lucas Theorem for random polynomials with i.i.d. roots: Proof of results when

-Lemma \ref{lem:topCSTermsSmall} shows that there is no harm in adjusting the summands involving the largest $L$ roots according to our plan above, and Lemma \ref{lem:CLT} establishes \eqref{eqn:maxConv} in view of Slutsky's Theorem and the Cram\'{e}r--Wold technique.
+Lemma \ref{lem:topCSTermsSmall} shows that there is no harm in adjusting the summands involving the largest $L$ roots according to our plan above (because we are only perturbing the sums by finitely many terms which contribute negligibly in the limit), and Lemma \ref{lem:CLT} establishes \eqref{eqn:maxConv} in view of Slutsky's Theorem and the Cram\'{e}r--Wold technique.

 \begin{lemma} Let $L$ be a fixed positive integer, let $\ell_n$ be a positive sequence satisfying $\omega(1)=\ell_n = o(n)$, and suppose $X_1, X_2, \ldots$ are i.i.d.\ draws from a distribution $\mu$ that satisfies Assumption \ref{ass:ComplexMu} for $\alpha > -1$.
 Then,